 September 04, 2017 2 min read

-For those who have not considered ozone therapy, I would like us all to consider a story of a friend, Clarence.
-His story is not unusual.
-Clarence is not one out of a million.
+For those who have not considered ozone therapy, I would like to introduce you to Clarence's story.
+Unfortunately, Clarence's story is just too common.
 Clarence is just like every other happy dog with a loving family.
 Just as with every family, this story tells the journey of not just the pet, but also the whole family.
-If you choose to continue reading, you will hear the very common struggle of a family with a sick loved one as well as the hope that an alternative treatment like ozone therapy can bring.
+If you choose to continue reading, you will hear the very common struggle of a family with a sick loved one as well as the hope that a treatment like ozone therapy can bring.